imrefazekas/alpine-node-nixstats/README.md

 # alpine-node-nixstats

-Docker image to add nixstats to alpine node
+This Docker image adds new packages and python environment in order to add nixstats to the latest alpine-node image.